adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 The columns (or rows) in each group will be evaluated simultaneously with a single JVP (or VJP), where the vector is a linear combination of basis vectors called a **seed**.
 If they are mutually orthogonal, then this gives all the necessary information to retrieve every nonzero coefficient of the matrix.

-The optimal solution is known only for specific patterns, such as banded matrices.
-Otherwise, graph coloring is required.

 ### Graph formulation

 Luckily, this can be reformulated as a graph coloring problem, which is very well studied.